Logos52

 • Avoid hype, peacock words, rhetorical questions, and AI-editorial filler such as “importantly,” “interestingly,” and “it is worth noting.”

-• Use Obsidian links for internal concepts: [[wiki/Concepts/Metacognition|Metacognition]].
+• Use Obsidian links for internal concepts: [[wiki/Dimensions/Self-Regulation/Metacognition - The Control Layer|Metacognition]].

 • Use normal markdown links for external URLs.